-When you look up the Klair’s Supple Preparation toner, you’ll see nothing but rave reviews for this product – and recently an new unscented version of it launched and I was offered the chance to give it a try – a quick check of the original reviews was enough to convince this non-lover of toners to put it to the test.
+When you look up the Klair’s Supple Preparation Facial Toner, you’ll see nothing but rave reviews for this product – and recently an new unscented version of it launched and I was offered the chance to give it a try – a quick check of the original reviews was enough to convince this non-lover of toners to put it to the test.

 I feel like the products on Wishtrend all nail it on the packaging – the line Klair’s I feel like they are particularly on point and it very much reminds me of a similar vibe to Kiehl’s – that simple almost apothecary-esque packaging that looks like something that will work wonders.
 The box that this comes in is an untreated raw cardboard with a purple print that mimics the bottle style on the front.
 The bottle itself is clear and simple with matching purple label on the front.